mgsrichard/bikesharing/README.md

 ### Trips are Pretty Short

-Trips are usually less than an hour long, and a large majority of them are less than 30 minutes long.
+Trips are usually less than an hour long, and a large majority of them are around 30 minutes or less.
 These bikes get people where they want to go pretty quickly.
 Fast trips means potentially more rides per bike per day, more business, and more income.

 ![Trips are short](https://github.com/mgsrichard/bikesharing/blob/main/Resources/2%20Trips%20are%20Short.png)